-New Moms' Oak Park office has long standing partnerships with most of the current child serving organizations in Oak Park, both public and private.
+New Moms Oak Park Family Support (formerly Parenthesis) has long standing partnerships with most of the current child serving organizations in Oak Park, both public and private.
 New Moms has formal referral relationships with child care organizations, the local WIC office, the local park districts, the high school, the Federally Qualified Health Center (Children's Clinic), Wonder Works, the Club House, Thrive and Pillars mental health agencies, Hephzibah Children's Association, Sarah's Inn, Housing Forward, and several local governmental bodies.
 These partnerships typically involve reciprocal referrals, with New Moms referring out to meet client needs and the other organizations referring to New Moms to assist with parenting issues.